ahmadataka/latto_latto_control/README.md

-# README #
+# LATTO-LATTO CONTROL BASED ON DEEP REINFORCEMENT LEARNING #

-Latto-latto control based on Deep Reinforcement Learning

 ### What is this repository for? ###